 Melbourne: The Coffee Capital of the World

 Out of all the cities in Australia, it was Melbourne residents that fell in love with coffee the most.
+Melbourne’s coffee culture has been setting trends locally and globally for decades now.

 For Melburnians, coffee is an integral part of their identity.
 They identify as coffee snobs and almost every social interaction is acceptable to happen over coffee.
+With such a heavy focus on good coffee, it’s only expected that Melbourne’s coffee culture is one of the most active and well-developed in the coffee world.

 There are over 1600 cafes in the city, out of which 95% are independently owned.
 The high concentration of passionate cafe owners drives innovation and standards of taste.